INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 They also stock items recommended for Japanese gifts such as cute original cosmetic brand “LIPS and HIPS”.

-Japanese Shampoo and Conditioner
+No.2: Japanese Shampoo and Conditioner

 Once you’ve tried Japanese shampoo and conditioner, and experienced silky soft hair for yourself, you’ll know why we’ve put Japanese shampoo and conditioner on our list of the best Japanese souvenirs to take home.

 You don’t have to waste big bucks buying salon shampoo and conditioner in Japan.
 Supermarket and chemist brands provide the same experience for half the price.

 Even the cheapest budget shampoo and conditioner in Japan has magical properties to smooth and soften your hair just as well.

 Made with Japanese hair in mind, which is thicker and more coarse than my limp strands, Japanese shampoo and conditioner works wonders, giving my hair body, lift and shine – all for less than a tenner.

 I leave Japan with at least three or four combo sets of Japanese shampoo and conditioner in my suitcase, and make them last over the coming months.